The instant solution to worrying less about your work being copied by the clients you developed them for.

-Keep your license keys organised per application and see what is going on at a glance.
+Keep your license keys organised per project and see what is going on at a glance.

-Download your application-specific JS file and add one HTML meta tag to your project.
+Download your project-specific JS file and add one HTML meta tag to your project.

 Don't worry, if the meta tag is removed you'll still be in control.
 Read our FAQ.

 We'll send you an email message as soon as your product is used with an invalid license key.
 Like Slack?
 So do we.
 Simply add your webook URL and we'll notify you there too.

 All plans are monthly and can be cancelled at any time.
 Looking for a tailored solution?
 Send us an email

 *= all subscription plan prices are excluding applicable VAT.